alt440/Silver-Lining/README.md

 - Quizzes which allow users to learn actively about what is necessary to reduce the environmental issues

-- Indicates level of air pollution and
+- Indicates level of air pollution

-- Calculates carbon emission along with your vehicle
+- Calculates carbon emission of your vehicle

 - Location/Time zone shift available